-Action Department 1.10 Explore the possibility of including a grant category under the District of Saanich Community Grants Policy to support initiatives that focus on local food security.
-Planning Finance Î 2.3 Conduct a community food assessment to identify existing food related activities, resources, and physical assets to help understand where there may be gaps in access to affordabe food.
+Action Department 1.11 Explore the possibility of including a grant category under the District of Saanich Community Grants Policy to support initiatives that focus on local food security.
+Planning Finance Î. 2.3 Conduct a community food assessment to identify existing food related activities, resources, and physical assets to help understand where there may be gaps in access to affordabe food.
 Planning 2.10 Conduct a public land inventory to determine the potential of Saanich-owned lands to accommodate community food production and community food processing operations.
 Planning Parks & Recreation 2.19 Review and update policies and bylaws to ensure organics and composting activities are promoted in the community and explore ways to encourage compost collection facilities in all new development.
-Planning Engineering 3.7 Report out on Saanich's agriculture and food security statistics.
+Planning Engineering 3.7 Report out on Saanich's agriculture and food security statistics every census cycle.
 Planning 3.8 Increase public awareness on the benefits of supporting local farmers and the challenges involved for farmers growing food in Saanich.
-Planning 3.9 Develop a rural area sign program, according to best management practices, to promote and support farming communities.
+Planning 3.11 Develop a rural area sign program, according to best management practices, to promote and support farming communities.
 Parks & Recreation

 Action Department 4.4 Consider amending the zoning bylaw to allow an extension to fencing based on recommendations developed by the CRD for the protection of food crops from damaging wildlife.
 Planning 4.10 Develop strategies to support farmers who establish sustainable farm practices that work with the natural ecosystem.
 Planning 4.11 Increase community awareness on the benefits of maintaining natural ecosystems for agriculture production.
+Planning

-Planning 5.3 Explore issues and regulations related to the deposit of fill to reduce impacts on agricultural land.
-Planning Engineering 5.11 Develop an information brochure to explain regulations and permit requirements for urban farming operations.
-Planning 7.2 Supplement the existing Council Policy for community gardens by preparing guidelines to assist community groups who wish to initiate a food garden project.
-Planning 7.5 Explore regulatory changes to broaden opportunities for small scale urban agriculture.
-Planning 7.6 Review and update the Business License Bylaw to coordinate and support the special characteristics of agriculture businesses in urban areas.
-Planning Finance
+5.3 Explore issues and regulations related to the deposit of fill to reduce impacts on agricultural land.
+Planning Engineering 5.6 Develop an information brochure to explain regulations and permit requirements for urban farming operations.
+Planning

-Action Department 2.8 Increase Municipal staff awareness of opportunities available to access healthy local food.
+Action Department Î 2.8 Increase Municipal staff awareness of opportunities available to access healthy local food.
 Planning Parks & Recreation 2.11 Work with the CRD and other regional Municipalities to inventory existing food system infrastructure in the region and assess the potential demand for the future.
 Planning 3.4 Develop a resource inventory of educational material on food production skills and knowledge on topics such as seed saving, pollinators, native plant, organic pesticides, food forest ecosystem, traditional food systems, etc. Provide the inventory through a variety of avenues including the Saanich website, social media, brochures, other Saanich publications (Our Backyard, Sustainable Saanich Newsletter) or promotion of farming seminars held by outside organizations.
 Planning 3.10 Partner with the Peninsula and Area Agricultural Commission (PAAC) and the broader region to review local branding of food products.
 Planning 3.13 Encourage and support urban farming networks and explore opportunities for successful marketing and distribution techniques.
-Planning 7 4.14 Promote the development and retention of pollinator habitat.
+Planning - 4.14 Promote the development and retention of pollinator habitat.
 Planning Parks & Recreation 4.16 Support a regional food survey to gain knowledge about local food consumption, food waste and its impacts so as to track progress towards a goal of increasing the sustainability of food and agriculture products consumed in the community.
 Planning 4.19 Explore opportunities to partner with other levels of government in providing strategies for local farmers to prepare and adapt to future climate and resource changes.
 Planning